SamiPerttu/fundsp/README.md

 Some of them have multiple combination versions;
 these work only for multiples of the same type of node, with statically (at compile time) set number of nodes.

-The nodes are allocated inline in all functions.
+The nodes are allocated inline in all functions, as are any inner buffers needed for block processing.

 | Operator Form | Function Form   | Multiple Combination Forms |
 | ------------- | --------------- | -------------------------- |